vikasjainn/vikasjain2003/README.md

 <hr/>

-- 🔭 &nbsp; I’m currently doing Open source Contributions.
+- 🔭 &nbsp; I’m currently learning new stuffs and creating changes for new world.
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks like Software Developent, Full stack and Backend Technologies, 	Artificial Intelligence, Machine Learning, Cloud Computing.
-- 📫 How to reach me **vinayrajak3766@gmail.com**
+- 📫 How to reach me **jainv6644@gmail.com**
-- 🎓 &nbsp; Studying Information Technology.
+- 🎓 &nbsp; Education in Computer Science & Information Technology.
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.